Understanding the Basics of a Gluten-Free Lifestyle

 1. Gluten-Free Equals Healthy

-Just because a product is labeled gluten-free does not mean it’s healthy.
+Just because a product is labelled gluten-free does not mean it’s healthy.
 Many gluten-free processed foods are high in sugar, fat, and calories, which can negate any health benefits.
 Always read labels and opt for whole foods whenever possible.

 2. A Gluten-Free Diet is Automatically Nutrient-Rich